Reports: Browns trade RB Johnson to Texans

 “He wants to be traded.
 I want to win the lottery.
 It doesn’t matter,” Kitchens said.
 “He’s under contract.
 He’s a Cleveland Brown.
 He’s going to be used to the best of his ability in what benefits the team.”

 Johnson is a versatile back in the mold of a traditional third-down receiving threat.
-The Texans thinned their running back ranks earlier this week by placing D’onta Foreman on waivers.
+The Texans thinned their running back ranks earlier this week by placing D’Onta Foreman on waivers.
 The franchise is operating without a general manager since parting with Brian Gaine in June.

 Cleveland GM John Dorsey informed Johnson that Nick Chubb will be the starter in 2019 for the Browns, who also signed former Kansas City Chiefs running back Kareem Hunt in February.
 Hunt must serve a suspension connected to a video showing him shove and kick a woman last year while he was a member of the Chiefs.